Do Indian hires really need N2? Field reality

 Indian IT Engineers' Japanese Skills

-Japanese Learning Environment
+Japanese Language Learning Environment

-Realistic Difficulty of Getting N2
+Realistic Difficulty of Obtaining N2

-Conversation over Reading/Writing — Japanese Skills in the AI Era
+Speaking Over Reading/Writing — Japanese Skills in the AI Era

 5 Tips to Supplement Japanese Skills